teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 180
 - **Required Level**: 18
 - **Rarity**: Common
-- **VR Equipping Mechanics**: Lift and align the armor onto the body, followed by a tightening gesture.
+- **VR Equipping Mechanics**: Lift and align the armor onto the body, or use a voice command to equip it.
 - **Description**: A sturdy and reliable armor made of iron, suitable for mid-level adventurers.
-In VR, the equipping process emphasizes the weight and durability of the armor.
+In VR, the equipping process emphasizes the weight and durability of the armor, with voice commands available for convenience.

 ---